zekaouinoureddine/Plants_Identification_DL_SI/README.md

 # Plants Identification by DL
-Plants Identification by Deep Learning at SI
+Plants Identification by Deep Learning at SI which is perfectly done and explained in [Plants Idenification](Plants Idenification VF.ipynb) Jupyter NoteBook file.

 ### Table of Contents